de-vri-es/assert2-rs/README.md

 Currently, `check` uses a scope guard to delay the panic until the current scope ends.
 Ideally, `check` doesn't panic at all, but only signals that a test case has failed.
 If this becomes possible in the future, the `check` macro will change, so **you should not rely on `check` to panic**.
+You may safely use both macros outside of test cases though.

 ## Difference between stable and nightly.
 If available, the crate uses the `proc_macro_span` feature to get the original source code.